harrisoncramer/nvim/.ai/rules/RULE.md

 ---

 - When provided a link or URL in the chat, ALWAYS fetch it and take it's content into consideration.
-- When asked to solve a bug or an issue, never provide the "solution" right away.
-Instead, come up with a hypothesis and the steps required to test that hypothesis.
-- When generating blocks of code, never use "...same as existing..." or other placeholders, instead either generate the full code for that section, or break the generated code into blocks that can be copied and pasted directly into my editor.
-- Do not include affirmative comments like "you're absolutely right" or anything like that
-- Do not not end with a question (would you like to... etc) at the end of your response to prompt me for more input.
 - Whenever I reference a file path, always read it before responding or taking action.
-- Whenever you reference a file or location of code in the chat, add a quickfix entry to .qf/claude, this file is read in my Neovim to jump to files.
-They must be structured as an absolute path from /Users/harrisoncramer (my root).
-They should always add a trailing space:
+- Whenever you modify a file, add quickfix entires to the top of .qf/claude.
+This file is read in my Neovim to jump to recent LLM changes.
+They must be structured as an absolute path, e.g. from /Users/harrisoncramer (my root).
+You should always add a trailing space:
 ```txt
 /Users/harrisoncramer/chariot/apps/integrations/pkg/llm_exports/validate.go:30:3:
 ```

+- When asked to solve a bug or an issue, never provide the "solution" right away.
+Instead, come up with possibilities that indicate what might be wrong after searching through relevant files.
+- When generating blocks of code, never use "...same as existing..." or other placeholders, instead either generate the full code for that section, or break the generated code into blocks that can be copied and pasted directly into my editor.

+- Do not include affirmative comments like "you're absolutely right."
+Do not not end with a question (would you like to... etc) at the end of your response to prompt me for more input.

 ### Preferred Command-Line Tools